CharlesTheGreat77/WhatchuSay-/README.md

 ```
 # Opening chat.db
 ```
-To open the file you such sneakily extracted, use SQLite3, or any sql for that matter.
+To open the file you just sneakily extracted, use SQLite3, or any sql for that matter.
 ```
 # setup
 ```